Zheng-Zhi-Qiang/Zheng-Zhi-Qiang/README.md

 ### Hi there 👋

 # 💫 About Me:
-I'm currently working to improve my front-end developing skills by learning the basics of JavaScript.
+I have a passion for solving problems with technology, and I'm currently working to improve my front-end developing skills by learning the basics of JavaScript.

 ## 🌐 Socials: